UxxUnet/UxxUnet.github.io/_posts/2018-4-13-Blog-built-by-Jekyll-on-Github-Tutorial-for-amateur-2.md

 ## Ruby installation

-- Download and install Ruby, DevKit and MSYS2.
+- Download and install [Ruby](https://rubyinstaller.org/downloads/), [DevKit](https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) and [MSMY2](http://www.msys2.org/).
 I install [the latest version(2.5.1-1 x64) of Ruby](https://rubyinstaller.org/downloads/), which may have problems but anyway it finally works.

-Additional kit it needs: [DevKit](https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) and [MSMY2](http://www.msys2.org/)

 Just, install as recommands and don't ask me why...

-After install DevKit, you may need to set up the Devkit for Ruby.
+After installing DevKit, you may need to set up the Devkit for Ruby.

 - Open your **command prompt** (Win+R, enter CMD, enter)
 - Enter commands: